 My name is Becky McCurdy.
-This is my twenty-sixth year to teach, and I love my job!
+This is my twenty-seventh year to teach, and I love my job!
 Let me back up a little and tell a little about my life.

 I was born in Daingerfield, Texas, and graduated from Daingerfield High in 1982.
 After high school, I attended Kilgore College and graduated with a degree in Computer Programming in 1984.
 It was during this time that I married the love of my life, Bobby, also a graduate of Daingerfield High School.
 In 1989, I decided that the world of computers was not what I really enjoyed, so I returned to college.
 Many people encouraged me to go into the field of education because I was literally a “Kid Magnet.”
 Near the end of my college training, I did my student teaching in White Oak and fell in love with the school and the community.
 In December of 1991, I graduated from the University of Texas at Tyler with a degree in Interdisciplinary Studies.

 In 1992, I began my teaching career in New Diana, Texas, as a second-grade teacher and taught for seven years in that district.
 Although I enjoyed teaching in New Diana, my heart was always in White Oak.
 Fortunately for me, in August of 1999, I was hired to teach 4th grade in this district, and I can not imagine teaching anywhere else.
 I feel this is my home and God has truly blessed me to be a part of these kids lives.

-My husband and I have now been married for 32 years and have two sons.
-Jackson, who is 25, has graduated from Southern Arkansas University and is the Assistant Athletic Director at the University.
+My husband and I have now been married for 33 years and have two sons.
+Jackson, who is 26, has graduated from Southern Arkansas University and is the Assistant Athletic Director at the University.
 On July 12, 2014, he married his beautiful wife, Megan.
-My youngest son Jansen, graduated in May, 2016, from Panola Jr. College, and he entered his junior year of college at the University of Central Arkansas on a baseball scholarship.
-This year Jansen has decided to transfer to Southern Arkansas University and play his last year of baseball there on a scholarship.
+My youngest son Jansen, graduated in May 2016, from Panola Jr. College and he entered his junior year of college at the University of Central Arkansas on a baseball scholarship.
+Jansen is now at Southern Arkansas University where he will play his last year of baseball there on a scholarship.
 He will graduate in May of 2019.